Aize-Public/forego/test/README.md

         	Test:       	TestIfy
 ```

-Which does not provide any log for success, and require a log message on each test to be easy to read
+Which does not provide any log for success, and wants an extra argument on each test to be easy to read.

 ## Functions